 4. Minimise essential requirements

-Time after time, research has shown that women only apply for jobs if they meet 100% of the requirements, whereas men apply if they meet 60%.
-When we spoke to women in tech to see what startups need to change, they agreed.
+Time after time, research has shown that women only apply for jobs if they meet 100% of the requirements.
+Men apply if they meet 60%.
+And women in tech agree.

-As part of our Women in Tech campaign, we asked 74 women who work in the industry about their personal experiences and what needs to change.
+As part of our campaign to hire more women in tech, we asked 74 women who work in the industry about their personal experiences and what needs to change.
 Several had experienced a lack of confidence and had even felt reluctant to apply to a job if they hadn’t met all of the criteria.

-One easy way of getting around the issue is minimising the number of “requirements” in job descriptions.
-Think about splitting them into “essential” and “desired” or – even better – removing any that aren’t absolutely crucial and focusing instead on the type of person you want to hire and how you’ll help them grow in the company.
-It’s that “growth mindset” again.
+A lot of the time, women assume they are not as good as their male counterparts, when this is in fact untrue.job descriptions if you’re not sure how to do it.
+Even better – consider removing any that aren’t absolutely crucial and focusing instead on the type of person you want to hire and how you’ll help them grow in the company.
+It’s that “growth mindset” again…

 6. Stop encouraging “forced fun”

-76% of the women we spoke to believe startups should include policies such as maternity leave and flexible working in job descriptions and on careers websites, and discuss them openly during the interview process.
+7. Include family-friendly policies76% of the women we spoke to believe startups should include family-friendly policies in job descriptions and on careers websites, and discuss them openly during the interview process.
 That’s a huge percentage, and for many respondents it was the most important factor when applying for a job.

 Lots of startups have incredible benefits for parents, but don’t think to mention it on job descriptions.
 If that’s the case, it’s easy to fix.
 And if you don’t offer flexible working, the opportunity to work part time or remotely, or fair maternity and paternity policies, make it a priority in 2018.